 According to The Athletic, Baltimore is prioritizing pitching upgrades this winter but has not ruled out a serious run at Tucker.

-The Orioles' payroll is lean demonstrates their genuine prospect depth, with president of baseball operations Mike Elias having served as the Houston Astros' scouting director when Tucker was selected fifth overall in 2015.
+The Orioles’ payroll is lean, their prospect depth is real, and their president of baseball operations, Mike Elias, was the Houston Astros’ scouting director when Tucker was drafted fifth overall in 2015.

-Tucker's track record skillset allows him to be the kind of player who can transform a lineup instantly.
-The four-time All-Star batted.280/.362/.517 with 34 homers and an.879 OPS in 2025, all while providing superior defense in right field.
-At 29 years old, he's set to hit free agency during his peak performance years.
+Tucker’s track record makes him the type of player who can reshape a lineup overnight.
+The four-time All-Star hit.280/.362/.517 with 34 home runs and a.879 OPS in 2025 while playing above-average defense in right field.
+At 29, he hits free agency in his true prime.

 Baltimore’s ability to enter the sweepstakes comes down to flexibility.